 In fiscal 2009, the Company initiated the implementation of an enterprise-wide financial reporting ("ERP") system to improve processes, enhance the access and timeliness of critical business information and strengthen controls throughout the Company.
 We converted to this new system in October 2010.
 Many companies have experienced operating or reporting disruptions when converting to a new ERP system, including limitations on a company's ability to deliver and bill for customer shipments, maintain current and complete books and records, maintain an effective internal control environment and meet external reporting deadlines.
-While we have not yet experienced any significant disruptions to our business, we may encounter some unexpected aspects of the conversion that cause difficulty in the new reporting system which could adversely affect the Company's business, results of operations and cash flows.
+While we have not yet experienced aspects of the conversion that cause difficulty in the new reporting system which could adversely affect the Company's business, results of operations and cash flows.